Elikariuki/Azure-Event-Hubs/README.md

 # Azure-Event-Hubs
-Serverless functions test lab on an outdated version of .NET
+Serverless functions test lab on an outdated version of .NET on Azure Portal

 ## Create resources
 1. Create RG